ESCAPE-WP2/DataLake-Crons/README.md

 ## Example of build and upload

+Every commit to the repo will trigger a CI/CD action which rebuilds the image and pushes it to https://hub.docker.com/u/projectescape, as specified in the .github/workflows/docker-image.yml file.

+If you want to run it manually:

 The build and push commands can be found inside the `Makefile`.

 The `baseimage` and `basetag` variables should be adjusted accordingly.
 In order to build and tag the new image one has to execute the following command: